Salt-is-leaving/Image-Recommender-App/README.md

 └── *.py                   # Application files
 ```

 ## Available Modes.
 It's important to run the modes exactly in this order for the first run.
-Depending on the volume of your dataset and whether you set CUDA=True, the time for the learning mode might vary significantly.
-I recommend to compute  hsv_features.pkl on cpu and use batch processing of 32 or 64 for ConvNext features.
+Depending on the volume of your dataset and whether you set CUDA=True, the time for the inference mode might vary significantly.
+I recommend to compute  hsv_features.pkl on CPU cause it takes significantly less time & use batch processing of 32 or 64 for ConvNext features.

 ### 1. **Learning Mode** (`--mode learning`)
 **Purpose**: Extract ConvNeXt and HSV features from all images in your dataset